-If you are a consultant, were a consultant, worked with consultants, then you will definitely laugh at the EDS commercial from 2000.
+If you are a consultant, were a consultant, work with consultants, then you will definitely laugh at the EDS commercial from 2000.
 It is a great metaphor with a great message provided you are looking at with the mindset that EDS intended.
 The “other” mindset is that of the customer.
 Would the customer see themselves as cats that only care about themselves?

-During my branding and messaging workshops, these videos ALWAYS provide for a fascinating and passionate discussion around messaging, effectiveness, and branding.
+These commercials ALWAYS provide for a fascinating and passionate discussion around messaging, effectiveness, and branding.

 What few people know and/or remember is that EDS showed three commercials, as part of a trilogy.
 They included “Cat Herders,” “Airplane,” and “Running with the Squirrels.”
 Cat Herders and Running with the Squirrels were aired in Super Bowl XXXIV in 2000 and Super Bowl XXXV in 2001, respectively.